thoughtbot/fishery/README.md

 idea to consider creating a [reusable builder method](#adding-reusable-builders-traits-to-factories) instead of or in addition to your transient params to make building objects simpler.

-### After-create hook
+### After-build hook

-You can instruct factories to execute some code after an object is created.
+You can instruct factories to execute some code after an object is built.
 This can be useful if a reference to the object is needed, like when setting up relationships: